JuliaDiff/ChainRules.jl/docs/src/index.md

 end
 ```

-The input to the pushforward is often called the _pertubation_.
+The input to the pushforward is often called the _perturbation_.
 If the function is `y = f(x)` often the pushforward will be written `ẏ = pushforward(ḟ, ẋ)`.

 !!! note